pulumi/docs/quickstart/part2.md

     module.exports.S3Folder = S3Folder;
     ```

     The call to `super` specifies the string name for the component, which is typically in the form `namespace:className`.
-This name is shown in `pulumi preview` and `update` commands as well as at pulumi.com.
+This name is shown in `pulumi update` command as well as at pulumi.com.
 The second parameter to the `super` call is the name of the resource.
 In this case, we use the `bucketName` constructor parameter.

     Since the `path` parameter is not used, we just log its value via `console.log`.
-During `pulumi preview` and `update`, this log message is shown.
+During `pulumi update`, this log message is shown.

     When creating a resource within a component, add a parent property as the last argument to the constructor, as in the definition of `siteBucket`.
 When resources are created at the top level, they do not need an explicit parent; the Pulumi stack resource is the parent of all top-level resources and components.